harlan-zw/harlanzw.com-vitepress/app/blog/how-vite-works-and-why-its-a-better-dx-than-webpack/index.md

 | Vite     | 2.39s | 232ms️ | ~10 seconds |

 The page load time is slower because of the overhead of HTTP request but there is still a significant improvement.
-The real speed improvements you'll see on larger projects.
+The real speed improvements you'll see on larger projects, I don't have a real world example of this yet.

 ## Getting started with Vite